SELF GUIDED AUDIO TOURS HAWAII

 Approximate time: 10 minutes

-When an arch is not freestanding, we call that a “blind arch.”
+When an arch is not freestanding, it's called a “blind arch.”
 Zion's blind arch can be seen along the roadway, or at several pullovers along its serpentine road.
+Just safely swing in, and snap those pictures.

 Rachel Ennis